codewitch-honey-crisis/Luthor/README.md

 An experimental lexer generator that produces simple flat integer arrays that can be used to match text.

-Copyright (c) 2025 by honey the codewitch
+Copyright (c) 2025 by honey the codewitch.
+MIT License

 Lazy matching implemented using Dr. Robert van Engelen's algorithm that he uses in RE/FLEX, and which he was kind enough to help me with via email.
 All of his respective work is all rights reserved for him.